rubenhortas/c_sharp_examples/README.md

 # c# examples
 Small examples of C# code

-# Support
-If you find these examples useful you can star this repo.

 # C# Naming conventions

 | Public element | Notation                    | Example      | Notes                                                                    |